 Trading Standards Barristers

-At 187 Fleet Street, our barristers represent those facing alleged breaches of trading standards brought by local authorities and Government bodies, including the Department for Business, Innovation and Skills.
-Barristers at 187 Fleet are also regularly instructed to prosecute such cases on behalf of the above bodies.
+At 187 Chambers, our barristers represent those facing alleged breaches of trading standards brought by local authorities and Government bodies, including the Department for Business, Innovation and Skills.
+Barristers at 187 are also regularly instructed to prosecute such cases on behalf of the above bodies.